 - Take a picture of your class and complete a contest disclaimer form.
 The form is to give GEF permission to use it on the GEF website.
 Not all photos will be used.

-- Submit materials to GEF so they arrive by the end of each month, those who miss the current month will be automatically placed into the next month up until the end of March 2014.
-Materials can be submitted by email or regular mail, however, email is preferable to preserve the quality of photos.
+- Submit materials to GEF so they arrive by the end of April 2015 Materials can be submitted by email or regular mail, however, email is preferable to preserve the quality of photos.

 Mail to: Green Education Foundation (GEF)

 Att: Victoria Waters

 Below, we've included background information related to each of the action steps in the Green Classroom Pledge:

 - Use both sides of paper Saving paper helps reduce the amount of trash going into landfills, and it will also reduce energy use and pollution associated with manufacturing, transporting, and recycling new paper products.

 - Use scrap paper for art projects and practice work

 By simply reusing and recycling paper, your class can make significant steps towards creating a sustainable classroon.Paper products make up the largest part of our trash (approximately 40%).
 In addition, every ton of recycled office paper saves 380 gallons of oil.